Help us improve your experience.

 You can move the slider across the graph.
 A pop-up on the slider displays the flap count delta for that period.
 As you move the slider along the graph, you can see the slider of the Router Events graph also move, simultaneously.

-The Routing Table Peer Stats graph enables you to visually correlate a router event (from the Router Events graph) to the number of specific prefixes in a given period.
+The Routing Table Peer Stats graph enables you to visually correlate a router event (from the Router Events graph) to the number of specific prefixes in each period.

 Click the expand icon for an enlarged view of the graph.